 During 2015, the Organization entered into a contract and began incurring costs related to the development of a cloud-based computing application for the management and support of its expeditions program and the Organization's vision of an application that enables participants to have a measurable social impact for every mile they bike, hike, or run.
-During 2015, the Organization incurred approximately \$440,000 of costs related to this development, which includes approximately \$105,000 of costs that were donated by the developer of the application (see Note 4).
+During 2016 and 2015, the Organization incurred approximately \$362,000 and \$440,000 of costs, respectively, related to this development, which includes approximately \$140,000 and \$105,000 of costs, respectively, that were donated by the developer of the application (see Note 4).
 The Organization expects the development of this application will be completed and launched in 2017.
-Under the development contract, the Organization estimates it will incur development costs and related maintenance, hosting, and technical support costs of \$170,000 for each of the years ending December 31, 2016 and 2017.
+Under the development contract, the Organization estimates it will incur development costs and related maintenance, hosting, and technical support costs of \$170,000 for the year ending December 31, 2017.

 In April 2015, the FASB issued ASU No. 2015-05, Intangibles-Goodwill and Other-Internal-Use Software (Subtopic 350-40): Customer's Accounting for Fees Paid in a Cloud Computing Arrangement of the Accounting Standards Codification.
 The amendments in this update provide guidance to customers about whether a cloud computing arrangement includes a software license.
 If a cloud computing arrangement includes a software license, the customer should account for the software license element of the arrangement consistent with other software licenses.
-If a cloud computing arrangement does not include a software license, the customer should account for the arrangement as a service contract.
+If a cloud computing arrangement as a service contract.
 The amendments are effective for fiscal years beginning after December 15, 2016.
 Early adoption is permitted.
 The guidance may be applied either prospectively to all arrangements entered into or materially modified after the effective date or retrospectively.
-The Organization adopted this guidance on January 1, 2015 and it was applied prospectively.
+The Organization adopted this guidance on January 1, 2015, and it was applied prospectively.
 The cloud computing application development costs incurred as discussed above are within the scope of this new accounting standard.
-Therefore, the \$440,000 of costs incurred in 2015 have been included in 2015 expenses rather than at least a portion of the costs being capitalized.
+Therefore, the \$362,000 and \$440,000 of costs incurred in 2016 and 2015, respectively, have been included in expenses rather than at least a portion of the costs being capitalized.

 The functionality within the application is being designed to not only support the Organization's various expeditions, but to also include the ability for the donors to contribute to the expeditions.
-Management estimates that of the total costs incurred in 2015, \$431,200 relates to the expedition program and \$8,800 relates to the fund-raising element of the application.
+Management estimates that of the total costs incurred in 2016 and 2015, \$355,000 and \$431,200 relates to the expedition program, respectively, and \$7,000 and \$8,800, respectively, relates to the fund-raising element of the application.
 This estimate is a significant management estimate.